-You can add an Interested Party to your account using the appropriate Plan form.
+You can add an Interested Party to your Account using the appropriate Plan form or online at njbest529.com.
 An Interested Party can call the Plan to get information about your Account and receive Account statements, but they cannot make changes or request withdrawals.